 1) Stu’s Traverse (sds) ** V3

-Start matched on a sloper at the left end of the face.
+Start matched on a sloper at the left end of the face, just above the point where the base of the boulder becomes undercut.
 Make a tricky left to right traverse along the lip to eventually finish up the far arete.

 Start matched on a small crimp just left of the big jug.
 Pull on and slap your way to the lip above.
 Prob just a V3/4 one move wonder.